etomuc/CPC464-iRAM1024/README.md

 > [!IMPORTANT]
 > Make sure to buy all ICs in DIP format.
 >
 > 1x20 Pin Header: normal pin headers put some strain on the socket.
 Especially if you plan to remove the expansion again, consider the precise pin headers.
-However those break easily when not put into the socket gently and perfectly aligned.
+However those break more easily, especially when not put into the socket gently and straight.

 <img src="/pictures/build1.jpg" width="640"/>